thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 ```
 {: .copy-code}

-This CSS snippet applies styles to elements with the class .tb-widget that are direct children of the .tb-widget-container.
+This CSS snippet applies styles to elements with the `.tb-widget` class that are direct children of the `.tb-widget-container`.
-It specifies `border-radius: 8px`, which gives the element soft rounded corners, and `box-shadow: 0px 4px 10px rgba(23, 33, 90, 0.5)`, which creates a semi-transparent shadow with a subtle blur, offset by 4 pixels downward, adding visual depth, and specifies `opacity: 0.9` to make the element slightly transparent, allowing for some background visibility while maintaining the content's visibility.
+It specifies `border-radius: 8px`, which gives the element soft rounded corners, and `box-shadow: 0px 4px 10px rgba(23, 33, 90, 0.5)`, which creates a semi-transparent shadow with a subtle blur, offset by 4 pixels downward, adding visual depth, and specifies `opacity: 0.9` to make the element slightly transparent, allowing for some background visibility while maintaining the content&#39;s visibility.

 - After entering the CSS code, click the "Save" button to apply the changes;
-- Save the dashboard by clicking the "Save" button in the upper right corner of the page.
+- Save the dashboard by clicking the "Save" button in the upper-right corner of the page.

 As you can see, the widget corners are now rounded, and the background is slightly transparent.